davidshch/davidshch/README.md

 I'm a student passionate about building projects that combine my finance, AI, and athletics interests!
 I’m currently developing [MacroMind](https://github.com/davidshch/MacroMind), an AI-powered economic platform for traders and investors.

-Outside of coding, you’ll probably find me weightlifting, swimming, playing sax & piano, or messing around with circuits.
+Outside of coding, I like to weightlift, swim, play sax & piano, and mess around with circuits.

 ---